marcusoftnet/marcusoftnet.github.io/_posts/2013-08-13-repost-some-tools-for-improved-focus-improve-teamwork-and-faster-delivery.md

 The question is also a great conversation starter since we have to talk about what’s left before the work item is complete and how we should tackle that today.
 What can we split, what can we share, are there things that we can leave for now and other discussions quickly starts around the board.
 The focus is shifted from the people in the team and what they do and have done, to the work and how to complete it.

-There’s no reporting of what *you* did yesterday, what *you’re* going to do today or if there’s any hinderance for *your* goal. *We*are focusing on finishing these three items as fast as possible as a *team.*
+There’s no reporting of what *you* did yesterday, what *you’re* going to do today or if there’s any hindrance for *your* goal. *We*are focusing on finishing these three items as fast as possible as a *team.*

 **Each team member is given a lot of freedom, since the question to each and everyone translates to: “Can I help us complete any work today?”.
 If not – find something else that you’ll think will help us in the future.
 You have the freedom to make that decision yourself – we trust you to do something useful.
 The only constraint is that you cannot start work that you cannot drop, pretty quickly, if we need you to work on our Priority 1 items.